glb96/Alpaga/Wiki_raw/analysis_SHS.rst

 SHS analysis
 =============

-Once the spectrum analysis for all the angles has been performed, see ref:`polarisation_procedure_page`, several observables can be extracted from the angle-dependent intensity data.
+Once the spectrum analysis for all the angles has been performed, see :ref:`polarisation_procedure_page`, several observables can be extracted from the angle-dependent intensity data.
 Many possible analyses can be made depending on what you are looking for.
 We are detailling the two that are commonly used at your lab, ILM.

 See *tutorial_SHS* for examples.